maurymarkowitz/RetroBASIC/doc/RetroBASIC reference manual.md

     20 PRINT X
     30 NEXT X

-On most dialects, the output will be a single line, "0".
-On Dartmouth derived versions, there is no output, and execution resumes at the statement after the NEXT X. This style of execution is not currently supported in RetroBASIC.
+On most interpreted dialects, the output will be a single line, "1".
+On Dartmouth derived versions, there is no output and execution resumes at the statement after the NEXT X. This style of execution is not currently supported in RetroBASIC.

 #### See also: